monica-m-ps/readme-demo-sysdig/v1.0/SysdigMonitor/dashboards.md

 {{% /infobox %}}

-[!NOTE]
-Metric descriptor labels can only be used for segmenting, not grouping or scoping.
+**Note**: Metric descriptor labels can only be used for segmenting, not grouping or scoping.
+This is a test

 ## Key Features